C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 4 Handwritten wording takes precedence over all other wording.

-or indicated as such by the wording; these clauses take precedence over
+indicated as such by the wording; these clauses take precedence over clauses

-or even after a loss, is operative provided no breach of utmost good faith
+even after a loss, is operative provided no breach of utmost good faith by

 3 Commencement & Termination of Risk: